peteroupc/html3dutil/doc/tutorial-surfaces.md

 ![**The parametric surface.**](surfaces3.png)

-Now here's the interesting part: This evaluator returns not a disc, but a _cone_, whose length runs along the negative Z axis:
+Now here's the interesting part: This evaluator returns not a disc, but a _cone_, whose length runs along the negative z-axis:

     var evaluator = {
       "evaluate":function(u, v){
          // Return cone coordinates, using the u
-         // parameter as the Z axis.
+         // parameter as the z-axis.
          return [u*Math.cos(v),u*Math.sin(v),-u];
       },
       // Declare the usual range of the coordinates "endPoints":function(){ return [0,1,0,Math.PI*2]; }
     };

-The following shape was rotated to show the Z axis; the rotation isn't perfect.
+The following shape was rotated to show the z-axis; the rotation isn't perfect.

 ![**The parametric surface.**](surfaces4.png)